OJ/gobuster/README.md

 ### Love this tool?
 Back it!

 If you're backing us already, you rock.
 If you're not, that's cool too!
-Want to back us? [[Become a backer](https://opencollective.com/gobuster#backer)]
+Want to back us?
+[Become a backer](https://opencollective.com/gobuster#backer)!

 <a href="https://opencollective.com/gobuster#backers" target="_blank"><img src="https://opencollective.com/gobuster/backers.svg?width=890"></a>